-Va.
-Gov. Glenn Youngkin pivots from win on school masks to new priority: tax cuts
+Virginia Gov. Glenn Youngkin pivots from win on school masks to new priority: Tax cuts

 But lawmakers in the General Assembly have warned that some of the lost revenue streams could damage state priorities, particularly if there is an economic downturn.
 Cutting gas and grocery taxes will eliminate hundreds of millions of dollars earmarked for transportation, for instance, unless the money can be found elsewhere in the budget.

-“We are still several billion with a 'b' dollars short of fully funding transportation just in Northern Virginia, let alone the rest of the commonwealth right now,” Del.
-Danica Roem (D-Prince William) warned during floor debate earlier this week.
+“We are still several billion with a ‘b’ dollars short of fully funding transportation just in Northern Virginia, let alone the rest of the commonwealth right now,” Del.
+Danica A. Roem (D-Prince William) warned during floor debate earlier this week.

 In brief comments to reporters, Youngkin said Thursday that he’s confident the state’s economy will be strong enough to absorb the lost tax revenue.